RSCdev/SSKCorona/readMe.txt

 2. You MAY NOT:

-   - sell or distribute Corona SSK or the sampler as your own work
+   - sell or distribute SSKCorona or the sampler as your own work
-   - sell or distribute Corona SSK as part of a book, starter kit, etc.
+   - sell or distribute SSKCorona as part of a book, starter kit, etc.

 3. If you intend to use the art or external code assets/resources,